How to Stock a Healthy Pantry in 2021

 - SeaSnax Roasted Seaweed: I absolutely love snacking on roasted seaweed sheets–they’re crunchy, low-calorie and full of that addicting umami flavor.
 A lot of brands use inflammatory oils, but SeaSnax roasts theirs in olive oil.
 I buy the big family packs and cut the large sheets into smaller sections with scissors.

-- Gluten-Free Crackers: Whenever we’re having people over and I need to put on some crackers, I always turn to Mary’s Gone Crackers.
+- Crackers: Whenever we’re having people over and I need to put on some crackers, I always turn to Mary’s Gone Crackers.
 They’re super crunchy, full of nutritious seeds and gluten-free grains and always a crowd pleaser (and their gluten-free graham crackers are also ridiculously delicious!).
 I also love Simple Mills crackers (their Farmhouse Cheddar is so delicious, like a cross between Cheez-Its and Wheat Thins) and Jilz Crackerz.
-They’re not quite as clean, but I do also enjoy NutThins from time to time.
+I do also enjoy NutThins from time to time.

-- Protein Bars + Jerky: When it comes to protein bars, I’m not a huge fan of most sugar-laden bars.
+- Meat Bars + Jerky: When it comes to protein bars, I’m not a huge fan of most.
 But I do love the dried organic, grass-fed meat protein bars from brands like Epic.
 My favorite flavor is Chicken Sriracha (sometimes I buy these on Amazon because it’s cheaper there), but they’re all delicious.
 And, I know it sounds weird, but I also like snacking on their beef liver bites–they’re super high in Vitamin A + B, iron, zinc, and essential fatty acids, which are great for skin and thyroid.

 - Dessert: For healthy sweet treats and desserts, I usually eat a piece of dark chocolate (if you haven’t tried Eating Evolved’s coconut butter cups, you need to go buy some RIGHT NOW!).
-I also have recently fallen in love with Simple Mills cinnamon cookies (they’re gluten-free and made with a short list of real foods), and often reach for dried fruit when I’m craving something sweet.
+I also have recently fallen in love with Simple Mills cinnamon cookies (they’re gluten-free too), and often reach for dried fruit when I’m craving something sweet.
 I’m obsessed with Mavuno Harvest’s dried organic mango.

 Moving down the line, the next area is where I keep my cereals, granolas, grains and baking goods.

-- Gluten-Free Grains: To help with digestion, I try to buy organic, sprouted grains, though at the very least I at least try to stick to naturally gluten-free options, like quinoa, lentils, rice.
+- Grains: To help with digestion, I try to buy organic, sprouted grains (though at the very least I at least try to stick to naturally gluten-free options since my husband is sensitive to it), like quinoa, lentils, rice.
 Ancient Harvest, TruRoots, and Lundberg’s are my favorite.
 And for quick weeknight meals, I often use microwavable rice options from Seeds of Change and Lotus Foods.

 - Granola: Purely Elizabeth is my absolutely fave; their Chocolate Sea Salt will change your life, and I love her grain-free and probiotic granolas, too.

 - Baking Flours + Mixes: I don’t bake much, but when I do, I try to use gluten-free flours.
-Bob’s Red Mill (I love their all-purpose gluten free flour because it’s just a simple 1:1 swap), Jovial’s gluten-free flours and ancient grain flours, and Simple Mills Grain-Free Baking Mixes (these are much more my style since all you have to do is all eggs and oil, no recipe required!) make my favorites.
+Bob’s Red Mill (I love their all-purpose gluten free flour because it’s just a simple 1:1 swap), and Simple Mills Grain-Free Baking Mixes (these are much more my style since all you have to do is all eggs and oil, no recipe required!) make my favorites.

-- Natural Sweeteners: In place of refined sugar, if I need to add sweetener to anything, I rely on organic maple syrup, raw, organic honey, blackstrap molasses, and organic extracts, like vanilla or almond.
-If I absolutely must use sugar, I always use organic, raw coconut sugar.
+- Natural Sweeteners: I rely on organic maple syrup, raw, organic honey, blackstrap molasses, and organic extracts, like vanilla or almond.
+If I need to use regular sugar, I typically use organic, raw coconut sugar.

 And, of course, no pantry would be complete with oil, vinegar and condiments.